jnlltd/festivals/README.md

 * Competitions
 * Web Service - the REST API allows festival data to be retrieved by location, time, festival type, etc
-* CMS pages allows administrators to add/remove/update artists, festivals, competitions, users, etc. Regular users can also add festivals to the application, but they will not appear until approved by an administrator.
+* CMS pages allows administrators to add/remove/update artists, festivals, competitions, users, etc. Regular users can also add festivals to the application, but they will not appear until they're approved by an administrator.
 * In addition to artist and festival data entered manually by users, content is also automatically imported from sources such as last.fm, Skiddle, Eventbrite, Muzu